rcl-ssl/docs/portal/stand-alone-san.md

 ![image](../images/portal/stand-alone-san-dns.PNG)

-- The Hostname is the single Apex Domain (eg: 'contoso.com') you are requesting the certificate for.
+- The Hostname is the Domain (eg: 'contoso.com') you are requesting the certificate for.
 Only a single domain is allowed.
 The additional wildcard domain (eg: '*.contoso.com') will be automatically included in the certificate.

+- The root domain is the ‘apex’ domain.
+For instance, the root domain for the hostname: ‘shop.contoso.com’ is ‘contoso.com’.
+Similarly, the root domain for the hostname : ‘contoso.com’ is ‘contoso.com’ and '*.contoso.com' is 'contoso.com'.

 - In this case, we are requesting a SSL/TLS certificate for the naked apex domain, ‘shopeneur.com’.
 The wild card domain, '*.shopeneur.com', will be automatically included in the certificate.